-I have received training from, and am strongly influenced by:
+I have received training from, and/or am strongly influenced by:

 I have been providing emotional/spiritual support to individuals and families through my private practice since 2013

-I am a trained practitioner of Ancestral Lineage Healing through Daniel Foor of Ancestral Medicine, offering individual sessions and leading healing circles since 2018.
+I am a trained practitioner of Ancestral Lineage Healing through Daniel Foor of Ancestral Medicine, offering individual sessions and leading monthly healing circles.

 I am the Executive Director and lead facilitator for an amazing charitable organization, Learning Through Loss, and have been facilitating programs since 2008 providing education and support to youth experiencing grief and loss, and training to youth-serving professionals.

 I have worked as a support group trainer and facilitator for B.C.
 Victims of Homicide, providing a safe and understanding space for survivors of homicide loss to connect and heal through their unique and tremendous grief, and offering training opportunities to professionals in rural B.C. to facilitate support groups within their communities.

 I have worked at Bridges For Women supporting women who have experienced of trauma, violence and abuse to regain their confidence, economic self-sufficiency, and life-affirming choices.